Backup-Gits/xKernelCompiler/README.md

 ## How to use
 1. Clone this repository
 2. Edit `target.sh` with your own parameter depending with your device
-3. Start compiling kernel by `. startcompile.sh` commands.
+3. Start compiling kernel by `. menu.sh` commands.